Available 24h

 A beautiful engraving by P. Giarrè depicting the remains of the Forum Nervae in Rome.

 In good condition, with original colors.
-In the lower left corner, an oval, dry stamp in a pearl oval field with the initials PDI.
+In the lower left corner, an oval, dry stamp in a pearly oval field with the initials PDI.

 Stunning antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
 This is a nod to history, craftsmanship, and the design of traditional and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Many styles characterize antique furniture, but a few key ones stand out.
-Eclectic furniture dates back to the 19th century, during the reign of the Biedermeier style.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-By the end of the century, these styles evolved into pseudo styles of classicism, Renaissance, and Baroque.
+Many styles characterize antique furniture, but a few are particularly prominent.
+Eclectic furniture styles originate from the 19th century, notably the Biedermeier style.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the Victorian English style.
+Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Beautiful Empire-style furniture originates from the period between the late 18th and early 19th centuries.
-It was influenced by Napoleon’s reign, which imposed significant similarities and references to Roman and Greek ornamentation.
+Beautiful Empire-style furniture dates from the late 18th to early 19th century.
+This period was influenced by Napoleon’s reign, which imposed a significant resemblance to Roman and Greek decorative motifs.

 Today, we can observe how much the Baroque style influenced modern classical furniture, which is often designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
+The Renaissance style, flourishing in the 15th and 16th centuries, also left a significant mark on furniture design.
 Renaissance furniture was quite heavy and robust, using brown stains, cornices, sturdy bases, and bas-reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
-During this period, there was also an interest in mythology and ancient times, so supports and legs often took animal forms.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
+The Renaissance also drew inspiration from mythology and ancient times, with supports and legs often taking animal forms.

-The most important aspect of stylish antique furniture is originality.
+The key to stylish antique furniture is originality.
 Ultimately, this is crucial from the customer’s perspective, as many counterfeit products circulate on the market.
 Luxury Products provides documentation confirming the authenticity of each item in accordance with its description and photographs.
-We also have access to art appraisers, historians, and experts from around the world.
+We also have experts, art appraisers, and historians from around the world at your disposal.

 Attributes / Details